dotnet/machinelearning/docs/code/IDataViewImplementation.md

 these other interfaces exist?

 Firstly, there are implementations of `IRow` or `ICursor` that are not `IRowCursor`s.
-We have occassionally found it useful to have something resembling a key-value store, but that is strongly, dynamically typed in some fashion.
+We have occasionally found it useful to have something resembling a key-value store, but that is strongly, dynamically typed in some fashion.
 Why not simply represent this using the same idioms of `IDataView`?
 So we put them in an `IRow`.
 Similarly: we have several things that behave